Michael Scheiwiller

 cat ~/.ssh/ssh-key-used-in-do.pub

-# add your key to authorized_keys (on the droplet)
+# add your key to authorized_keys (on the server)

 echo "COPIED_PUBLIC_KEY" >> /home/deployer/.ssh/authorized_keys